 Soren Pedersen outlines the recent updates to this handy online Shure mic comparison tool, gives a walk-through of how to use it, and explains how his team recorded all the samples in the most scientific conditions possible.

 Written by Davida Rochman on April 3, 2015 under Home RecordingMicrophonesStudio

 Specialty microphones aren’t just for national tours and elite studios with big budgets.
 If you’re shopping on a budget, this post will give you confidence in selecting specialty mics, including gooseneck and side-address models.

-Written by Nelson Arreguín on July 27, 2012 under Artists
+Written by Nelson Arreguín on July 27, 2012 under Live

-Written by Nelson Arreguín on October 17, 2010 under Artists
+Written by Nelson Arreguín on October 17, 2010 under Live

 Getting the sound you’re after can have a lot to do with the microphones you use and where you place them.
 This post offers some practical starting points – instrument by instrument.

 Thanks for taking a moment to report the bug you experienced.
 We’ll use the information you provide to fix it.

 Delivered monthly, Shure Notes® is a newsletter digest featuring the best of the Shure Blog, including audio how-to articles and videos, webinar invitations, product information, special offers, trade show scoops and artist endorser interviews.
 You may also receive occasional emails about timely events.